Nish909chay/ARS/README.md

-# ARS
-Airline Reservation System
+# Airline Reservation System using C

 The Airline Reservation System project is designed to manage flight bookings, cancellations, and flight data efficiently.
 It provides functionalities for both users and administrators to interact with the system seamlessly.

 ### **User Side**